 Sporting a set of massive bridges and plates, the movement will possibly be especially sturdy and robust compared to calibers built with gentler, thinner, less rigid parts.

-Of course, the pocket watch-sized manual-wind mechanical movement has enough room for an oversized mainspring barrel which is capable of powering the watch for up to 192 hours.
+Of course, the pocket-watch-sized hand-wound mechanical movement has enough room for an oversized mainspring barrel which is capable of ticking for up to 192 hours and still keeping good time.

 That is more than enough even if you plan to wear the timepiece only on weekends.

-If you, like me, belong to the neurotic part of the population that checks the fuel gauge every three minutes even if the tank is still three quarters full, then a beautifully executed power reserve indicator located between 8 and 9 o’clock may come extremely handy to you.
+If you, like me, belong to the neurotic part of the population that checks the fuel gauge every three minutes even if the tank is still three-quarters full, then a beautifully executed power reserve indicator located between 8 and 9 o’clock may come in extremely handy.

 If the price is right, that is*.